star_icon

 Maturity models encourage a culture of continuous improvement.
 Organizations can focus on improving their learning and development efforts over time by providing a roadmap for progress.

-Provides a Common Language
+Creates a Common Enterprise Language

 Maturity models provide a common language and set of standards for assessing learning and development efforts.
 This can help different parts of the organization speak the same language and work towards common goals, which can help drive better collaboration and teamwork.